elastic/e2e-testing/e2e/TROUBLESHOOTING.md

 #### The Agent VMs
 There different VM flavours that you can use to run the Elastic Agent and enrol it into the Stack: Debian, CentOS, SLES15, Oracle Linux... using AMD and ARM as architecture.
 You can find the full reference of the platform support [here](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/.ci/.e2e-platforms.yaml#L2-L42).

-In these VMs, the test framework will download a binary to install the Elastic Agent (TAR files, DEB/RPM packages...), and will execute the different agent commands to install, enrol, uninstall, etc.
+In these VMs, the test framework will download a binary to install the Elastic Agent (TAR files, DEB/RPM packages...), and will execute the different agent commands to install, enroll, uninstall, etc.

 #### Getting SSH access to the VMs
 To access the machines, you must be allowed to do so first, and for that, please submit a PR adding your Github username in alphabetical order to [this file](../.ci/ansible/github-ssh-keys), keeping a blank line as file ending.
 The user to access each EC2 used on the tests can be found [here](https://github.com/elastic/e2e-testing/blob/main/.ci/.e2e-platforms.yaml).
-When submitting the pul request with your user, please remember to add the right backport labels (ex. `backport-v8.2.0`) so that you will be able to SSH into the supported maintenance branches.
+When submitting the pull request with your user, please remember to add the right backport labels (ex. `backport-v8.2.0`) so that you will be able to SSH into the supported maintenance branches.

-To get the IP address of the VMs, please go to the Jenkins'm BlueOcean UI of the job you manually triggered with `DEVELOPER_MODE=true`, and look up the **Deploy Test Infra** stage.
+To get the IP address of the VMs, please go to the Jenkins BlueOcean UI of the job you manually triggered with `DEVELOPER_MODE=true`, and look up the **Deploy Test Infra** stage.
 Under its steps, you will see different Ansible executions to provision the VM.
 Please open any of them and look for any log entry containing an IP address:

 ```shell
 [2022-04-21T05:20:27.133Z] TASK [Gathering Facts] *********************************************************